 Going on a fun-filled vacation with your entire family is the best way to relieve yourself of the stress and pressure you have been experiencing.
 It is also an excellent way to spend quality time with each other and bond like you never have before.
 If you plan on spending a few days in a new place, why not plan a visit to Idaho?

 When you hear the word Idaho you probably think about potatoes right away.
 Idaho is indeed known as the Potato State of America since it is the country's biggest supplier of potatoes.
-Aside from potatoes, however, there are so many things to explore and enjoy in Idaho.
+Aside from potatoes, however, there are so many things to do in Idaho.

 When planning a trip to the state, make sure to include the below top 20 tourist attractions in Idaho.

 Travel to central Idaho to visit the Craters of the Moon National Monument & Preserve.
 It represents and protected the volcanic region of the Snake River Plain.

 The nature preserve consists of three lava fields and hundreds of miles of grasslands.
 The plains rest between two tectonic plates - the movement of the plates caused the formation of the Great Rift of Idaho, one of the deepest rift cracks in the world.